Most of what a Shared Access user can do is view-only, yet there are a few situations when they're allow to do more. Here's an overview:

 - View-only:

-- Account summary, balance details, spend analysis reports and rewards balances.
+- Account summary, balance details, Money tracker and rewards balances.

 - Transaction history (excluding check and deposit slip images).